lacoco-lab/lacoco-lab.github.io/courses/brain-2026/index.md

 # Neural Networks in Brains and Computers

-NOTE: This is taken from last year's iteration.
-We'll update it.

 <!-----DESCRIPTION----->
 **Course Description:** We will look into the intersection of machine learning and neuroscience.